tarantool/doc/doc/reference/reference_rock/dbms.rst

 The example was run on an Ubuntu 12.04 ("precise") machine where tarantool had been installed in a /usr subdirectory, and a copy of PostgreSQL had been installed on /usr.
-The PostgreSQL server is already running on the local host 127.0.0.1.
+The PostgreSQL server instance is already running on the local host 127.0.0.1.

 .. code-block:: console